Fine Accommodations Just Outside of Bozeman

 The Gallatin River is a 10-minute walk beyond the door of the Lodge, just across adjacent hay meadows.
 The Gallatin flows over 90 miles with hundreds of small creeks adding to its flow.
 It originates from springs in Yellowstone National Park and flows to Three Forks, the birthplace of the Missouri River.
 The three sections of the Gallatin are the Meadow, Canyon, and Valley.

 The Meadow stretch extends approximately 30 miles from Yellowstone to Big Sky.
 Riffles, runs, and pocket water characterizes the Gallatin here.
-Rainbow, brown, cutthroat and cut-bow hybrids inhabit this area.
+Rainbow, brown, cutthroat, and cut-bow hybrids inhabit this area.
 The Canyon stretch extends about 25 miles through a narrow, shaded, rocky gorge.
-The classic river fishing scenes from A River Runs Through It was filmed in this section.
+The classic river fishing scenes from A River Runs Through It were filmed in this section.

 The Valley section contains 35 miles of classic Western freestone water.
 The Gallatin River Lodge sits along this section.
 Offering excellent wading for browns and rainbows, the river primarily braids through private ranch property.
 Larger browns and rainbows can be found in this section.
 Access is more limited than the upper sections.